For Faculty - Materials Transfer

 Transfer to Temple from an Academic Institution

 The transfer of materials from another institution to you at Temple is often governed by the other institution's Materials Transfer Agreement (MTA), which requires your signature as well as Temple's authorized signature.
 Thoroughly review any such MTAs because they often contain clauses that give the other institution complete ownership of all research results you obtain through use of the material.
 Since such clauses often deviate substantially from the norm for U.S. academic institutions, they are often negotiable.
-Temple's review and approval of other institutions' MTAs is handled at:
+Temple's review and approval of other institutions' MTAs is handled by:

 Phone: (215) 707-7893